Excellent

 That’s because the drug’s rising popularity has led to dwindling availability.
 Since 2022, there’s been an Ozempic (semaglutide) shortage due to high demand.
 This isn’t just bad news for people looking to lose weight with Ozempic: It affects patients who use Ozempic for type 2 diabetes, too.
 As a result of the shortage, people can run into complications from missed doses, including poor blood sugar control and negative effects on their overall well-being.

-Get a prescription for Ozempic in as little as 24 hours.
+Talk to a licensed provider in as little as 24 hours*

 Experts anticipate Ozempic availability to remain low through 2024.
 But that doesn’t mean you won’t be able to use the injection or its alternatives to realize your weight loss goals.
 In this article, we delve into the benefits driving Ozempic’s popularity as a weight loss medication and give tips for navigating (or bypassing) the scarcity.